-York was recently voted as the UK's most beautiful city and it's clear why.
+York was voted as the UK's most beautiful city and it's clear why.
 The city truly does have something for everyone.

 Whether you’re on a romantic getaway or have bundled the children into the car,